+'''

+--inpfile=FILE name of file to dodoconvert (default: POPULATION.dodo)

+'''

-''' --inpfile=FILE name of file to dodoconvert (default: POPULATION.dodo) --inpform=FORMAT file format of base structure: car, xyz or dodo (default: dodo) --outform=FORMAT output file format: car, arc, xyz, mxyz (xyz file optimized for molden) or dodo (default: mxyz) --ab change coordinates from Ångstrom to Bohr (default: False) --ba change coordinates from Bohr to Ångstrom (default: False) '''
+--inpform=FORMAT file format of base structure: car, xyz or dodo (default: dodo)

+--outform=FORMAT output file format: car, arc, xyz, mxyz (xyz file optimized for molden) or dodo (default: mxyz)

+change coordinates from Ångstrom to Bohr (default: False)

+--ba

 Should it be necessary to abort a GA run one can use genetic --clear to remove all submitted jobs from the queue before stopping the main process.
 In order to restart the GA, set the number of (random) initial structures to zero and remove the declaration of the seed file (if used) in the DoDo input file.
-Then, the latest

-"POPULATION.dodo" and "DEAD.dodo" files from the previous run are automatically read when genetic is executed again.
+Then, the latest "POPULATION.dodo" and "DEAD.dodo" files from the previous run are automatically read when genetic is executed again.

-5.6.3 The DoDo Input File
+5.7.3 The DoDo Input File

-A sample input file used for the DoDo genetic algorithm, "genetic\example.inp", is generated by calling:
+A sample input file used for the DoDo genetic algorithm, "genetic_example.inp", is generated by calling: